 Luckily, there’s an annual holiday called vappu which is almost as good as the gold medal celebration.
 Be in Finland on the last day of April and First of May to see this two-day spectacle.

 So, let’s take a moment to learn about this Finnish holiday.
 In a nutshell, May Day is a big national holiday to celebrate work in Finland.

 On the Eve of May Day, it seems every Finn is out partying, especially students with funny boilersuits (more about them later).
 On May Day, people flock to the streets, enjoy brunch at a restaurant or have a picnic.
 It’s a day to spend with friends.

 This Finnish carnival is definitely an outdoor.
 Naturally, Finns always hope for sunny warm weather.
 That happens once every ten years.
 Then the partying gets totally crazy and well, not pretty.
 Usually, May Day is cold and rainy – maybe for a reason.

 Seven May Day Traditions in Finland

-- Okay, so this is the only mandatory thing that I have for you if you are in Finland during vappu.
-Eat a real vappu donut.
+#1 The vappu donut.
+Okay, this is the only mandatory thing that I have for you if you are in Finland during vappu: Eat a real vappu donut.
 A fresh vappu donut is insanely delicious.
 So, head to a cafe or market square and make sure to ask if they have made the donuts there today.
-If there’s any chances, try to get invited to a Finnish vappu party, they will most likely serve fresh vappu donuts there.
+If there’s any chances, try to get invited to a Finnish vappu party.
+They will most likely serve fresh vappu donuts there.

 #2 True vappu specialties.
 Two other May Day specialties are tippaleipä (a special funnel cake only eaten during May Day festivities) and sima (non-alcoholic sweet sparkling brew made of water, yeast, lemon, and raisins).
 Many make these at home, but you can buy them in a grocery store too.